Utschie/FritzRobot_chassis/README.md

 # FritzRobot_firmware
+### 2023-10-12 update
+re-distribute the  GPIO pins and TIM to release the Ethernet peripheral's pins
 ### 2023-10-08 update
 added extended kalman filter to estimate oreientation and output the acceleration, Angular velocity and quaternion through USBVcom.
 The data format is shown below.